Far East | ATLAS of Plucked Instruments |

 tobshuur

 (Mongolia - the state) In Mongolia (the country) the tobshuur has a different shape.
 Although it used to be made with a skin top (like a banjo), nowadays they have changed to wooden tops for more volume.
 Also quite recently the idea of a swan has turned up.
 On CD's of Mongolian music these instruments are now often called "swan-neck-lutes".
-The idea of the swan is not only used for the shape of the head, but also for the two sound-holes (cut in the front), and the carving on the body.
-It seems not factory made.
-The instrument resembles much the Tuva bowed-lute igli, which has a skin front and a horsehead peghead.
+On the example the idea of the swan is not only used for the shape of the head, but also for the two sound-holes (cut in the front), and the carving on the back of the body.
+The instrument resembles much the bowed-lute igli from Tuva, which has a skin front and a horsehead peghead.
 The body of this tobshuur is carved from one piece of wood.
 The back has some carving in the shape of two wings.
 The neck is joined to the body and is, together with the peghead, made of one piece of wood.
 The peghead has a carving of a swan head.
 The eyes and the beack are painted.
 The fretless neck is flush with the soundboard and has no fingerboard (the black is painted on).
-The tobshuur has two (now nylon) strings, tuned with a round wooden tuning peg on each side of the (open on the back) pegbox.
+The tobshuur has two (nowadays nylon) strings, tuned with a round wooden tuning peg on each side of the (open on the back) pegbox.
 The strings go through holes near the nut to the back.
 The strings go over a rather big loose wooden bridge, and are fixed to a wooden pin at the end of the body.
 The tobshuur is strummed with the right finger and often only the first string is fingered (or the second with the thumb).
 It is mainly used to accompany singing.

 |